272004/visual-recognition-with-discovery-coreml/README.md

 1. After the classifier is created, copy and save the classifier ID.
 The classifier ID looks similar to `Connectors_424118776`.

 ## Installing the Watson Swift SDK
-Start here if you already downloaded and configured the [Visual Recognition with Core ML starter kit][vizreq_with_coreml].
+Start here if you already downloaded and configured [Visual Recognition with Core ML][vizreq_with_coreml].

 The Watson Swift SDK makes it easy to keep track of your custom Core ML models and to download your custom classifiers from IBM Cloud to your device.